ppy/osu-wiki/news/2025/2025-08-15-project-loved-august-2025.md

 Over the past two years, [Nidoking](https://osu.ppy.sh/users/7034422) has gained a lot of popularity among players for their unique approach to mapping.
 This map of [DJ TOTTO VS TOTTO - vajra](https://osu.ppy.sh/beatmapsets/1977179#fruits/4104474) is one of the first which were done in their signature style.

 This absolute monster of a map demands both high mechanical skill and precision, which is a deadly combination for most players (and the AR is not going to make it any better).
-Thankfully, you do not need to be a top player to enjoy it: the map does not contain any hyperdashes (do **NOT** fact check me on this), which makes it much more pleasant on EZ.
+Thankfully, you do not need to be a top player to enjoy it: the map does not contain any hyperdashes (do **NOT** fact-check me on this), which makes it much more pleasant on EZ.
 If you want to see this map Loved, please vote 'Yes'!

 [![](/wiki/shared/news/2025-08-14-project-loved-august-2025/1373770.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})